 April Michelle Bratten

 April Michelle Bratten co-founded Up the Staircase Quarterly in 2008.
-Her work has appeared in Southeast Review, Zone 3, THRUSH Poetry Journal, The Boiler Journal, and Gargoyle, among others.
-She is a contributing editor at Words Dance Publishing where she writes the article "Three to Read" and the Vice President of the new nonprofit Tandem Reader Awards.
+Her work has appeared in Southeast Review, Cartridge Lit, Zone 3, THRUSH,Tinderbox Poetry Journal, Screen Door Review: Literary Voices of the Queer South, and more.
 April's latest chapbook, Anne with an E, was published by dancing girl press.
-You can learn more at aprilmichellebratten.com
+You can follow her on Twitter @aprilmbratten and learn more at aprilmichellebratten.com.

 Poetry Reader / Reviewer